sybrew/the-seo-framework/readme.txt

 **Fixed:**

+* **Compatibility:**
+	* bbPress topic replies can show up again when search query alteration is turned on.
+		* We've implemented a workaround for [bbPress/#2607](https://bbpress.trac.wordpress.org/ticket/2607).
+	* The "Remove Blogname from title?" option is now visible to everyone, but it's disabled when it's not available.
+		* Use the [Title Fix extension](https://theseoframework.com/extensions/title-fix/) to easily enable it when needed.
+* **Interface:**
-* Adjusted incorrect spacing on term edit screen's "Robots Meta Settings".
+	* The term edit screen's "Robots Meta Settings" had incorrect spacing for the tooltip additions.
 	* Default and warned options are color-coded again.
-* bbPress topic replies can show up again when search alteration is turned on.
-	* We've implemented a workaround for [bbPress/#2607](https://bbpress.trac.wordpress.org/ticket/2607).
+		* Not on Firefox, which doesn't support input styling.
+	* When the floating title is placed on the left-hand side, then opening a container-meta-box--or having a huge title at on-load--will no longer cause the titles to overlap.
+	* When the title additions are on the left-hand side, and there's a prefix (like "Private:"):
+		1. The prefixes and additions no longer overlap on input overflow.
+		2. The prefix' calculated width no longer gets rounded down nor truncated unintentionally.
+	* The floating title no longer overlaps the prefix every subsequent input entry.
+	* When the title addition overflows to the right, padding is now considered.
+	* The homepage title and in-post title length is no longer calculated twice on load.
+	* The description pixel counter now updates correctly when opening a container-meta-box from an initially-closed state.
+	* On RTL, correct spacing is now used for the title prefix.

 = 3.0.2 - Esteem =